sachieko/shukumei/README.md

 * Predict: Predict the stance another user in discord will take on their next turn, revealing only at the end.
 * Reminder: Set a discord timestamp that can ping a specific role of users (such as those in the game on a server) for a future date.
 * Staredown: Bid strife against another player or yourself (for GMs and NPCs), revealing the results only once everyone has bid.
 * Roll: Perform a roll given a starting amount of ring and skill dice as well as keeping dice, including whether assistance was given or void points spent.
+Unkeeping is also supported now
+* Help: `/help` commands have been created and recommended if you aren't sure how to use Shukumei!

 ### Commands in Development